aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to ODT" h2="Transform OFT to ODT within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to ODT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+As a C++ developer, you may need to add email conversion features inside your applications.
+One of the most common conversions is from OFT file format to HTML.
+This conversion is necessary for a variety of reasons, such as to make the email content more accessible, to make it easier to share, or to make it easier to edit.

+<h2>How Aspose.Total Helps for OFT to ODT Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that can help you with your email conversion needs.
+It includes two APIs that can be used to convert OFT file format to HTML and then export HTML to ODT.
+The first API is Aspose.Email for C++, which can be used to convert OFT file format to HTML.
+The second API is Aspose.Words for C++, which can be used to export HTML to ODT.
+Both APIs are included in the Aspose.Total for C++ package, making it easy to access both APIs in one convenient package.
+With Aspose.Total for C++, you can quickly and easily convert OFT file format to HTML and then export HTML to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}